Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction: Abstract

 \section{Abstract}

 Information cascade popularity prediction is a key problem in analyzing content diffusion in social networks.
 However, current related works suffer from three critical limitations: (1) temporal leakage in current evaluation—random cascade-based splits allow models to access future information, yielding unrealistic results; (2) feature-poor datasets that lack downstream conversion signals (e.g., likes, comments, or purchases), which limits more practical applications; (3) computational inefficiency of complex graph-based methods that require days of training for marginal gains.
 We systematically address these challenges from three perspectives: task setup, dataset construction, and model design.
 First, we propose a time-ordered splitting strategy that chronologically partitions data into consecutive windows, ensuring models are evaluated on genuine forecasting tasks without future information leakage.
-Second, we introduce Taoke, a large-scale e-commerce cascade dataset featuring rich promoter/product attributes and ground-truth purchase conversions—capturing the complete diffusion lifecycle from promotion to monetization.
-Third, we develop CasTemp, a lightweight framework that efficiently models cascade dynamics through temporal walks, Jaccard-based neighbor selection for inter-cascade dependencies, and GRU-based encoding with time-aware attention.
+Second, we introduce Taoke, a large-scale e-commerce cascade dataset featuring rich promoter/product attributes and ground-truth purchase conversions—capturing the complete diffusion lifecycle from promotion to monetization in modern information retrieval system.
+Third, we develop CasTemp, a lightweight method that efficiently models cascade dynamics through temporal walks and time-aware attention mechanism.
 Under leak-free evaluation, CasTemp achieves state-of-the-art performance across four datasets with orders-of-magnitude speedup.
-Notably, it excels at predicting second-stage popularity conversions—a practical task critical for real-world applications.
+Notably, it excels at predicting second-stage popularity conversions—a practical task critical for real-world information retrieval and recommendation systems.

 \keywords{Information Cascade Graph, Popularity (Conversion) Prediction}